 Music Humanities Community Conversations Series

 The Music Humanities Community Conversation Series provides a forum for students, faculty, and staff at Appalachian State University and community members to engage current topics in music humanities through invited talks and workshops given by scholars, artists, and cultural leaders from Appalachian State and the surrounding region.
+Read more about our upcoming events below!

 • The events are free and open to the public.